frostyFozz/micaminoPython/README.md

-- 👋 Hi, I’m @frostyFozz
+- 👋 Hi, I’m Edwin Daniel Mercedes Avilez
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning everything related to the back end and development of web pages
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on companies that allow me to develop professionally and intellectually
 - 📫 How to contact me
 my email is edwinavilez87@gmail.com